DigitalThieves/vue3-course/salt-merch-store/README.md

 1. Use selectors like '.classname > div' if that suits you, or else feel free to add test attributes like `data-testid="elementId"` to the components you want to test to easier find what you're looking for.
 2. There is a find() and a findAll() method for doing query selections, use them according to your needs
 3. There are a couple of tests provided to you that are failing because they're not fully implemented, but if you study them you will see that they are half-finished.
 By finishing them first, you should be able to figure out how to write the rest of the tests

+## Bonus Tasks:

+1. Testing is one of those theres-no-end-of-the-possibilities type of a thing.
+As such, the tests above barely covers all possibilities.
+Think up more ways to test what you've built so far.

+2. Go to salt-merch.wickitly.com and see what the end result is going to be.
+In TDD we write tests FIRST.
+Try to write tests for functionality that will be built tomorrow